 - A brief but useful page of bilberry information siting the types of location you may find these beautiful fruits.

 So about our cheesecake.
-The cheesecake is baked, as stipulated by Mel & Sue, consisting of a biscuit base and a standard mix of cream-cheese, soured cream, eggs and melted white chocolate.
+The cheesecake is baked, as stipulated by Mel & Sue, consisting of a biscuit base topped with a standard mix of cream-cheese, soured cream, eggs and melted white chocolate.
 It 'hides' a layer of bilberry coulis, (thickened with a vegetarian gel in the hope that they wouldn't sink), in the centre and is topped with a bilberry jelly decorated with white chocolate swirls.
-I had big plans for some pretty chocolate work, but that didn't pan out as intended (note to self, practice your chocolate work!)
+My idea for some pretty chocolate work sadly didn't come to fruition due to a lack of skill (note to self, practice your chocolate work!)
 The cake itself is seriously yummy.
-It's rich, creamy and flavourful sat upon a beautiful biscuit base.
-Mmmm!
-And has really been enjoyed by family and friends, well I can't eat a full 20cm cheesecake all myself....though I could try!
+It's rich, creamy and flavoursome sat upon a beautiful biscuit base.
+It really has been enjoyed by family and friends, as well as your truly.

-The only thing I wasn't as happy with (other than my chocolate work) was the edge of the cake, it simply doesn't look liked a baked cheesecake edge, through trust me it is baked.
+The only thing I wasn't as happy with (other than my chocolate work) was the edge of the cake.
+It simply doesn't look liked a baked cheesecake edge, through trust me it is baked.
 I think this is down to the preparation of the cake tin.
 Many recipes I came across didn't seem to line or grease the sides of the tin, so I didn't.
-Fool!
-So, next time I make a baked cheesecake, I will line the cake tin fully.
+This meant that when the pallet knife was used to loosen the cake from the sides of the tin it interfered with the edge a little.

 So let's get to it and bake.